tackme31/Kotoha/README.md

 6. Check your search code works well.

 ### Keyword Search Options
-*Kotoha* supports AND/OR search and Contains/Equals condition.
+*Kotoha* supports AND/OR search and Contains/Equals conditions.
 This behavior can be changed by supplying `KeywordSearchOptions`.

 ```cs
 // OR search + Equals condition